portdeveloper/slot-machine-monorepo/README.md

-# Telegram Slot Machine
+# Telegram Slot Machine Game

-A fun and interactive slot machine game for Telegram, built with Node.js, Express, and Vite.
+A basic slot machine game for Telegram, built with Node.js, Express, and Vite.

 ## Prerequisites